GeoscienceAustralia/arcpyGeodesicDensifier/README.md

 # GeodesicDensifier
-ESRI python toolbox to densify geometries along geodesic lines
+ESRI python toolbox to densify geometries along geodesic or loxodrome lines

 ### License
 This software is licensed using Apache-2.0 license (see [LICENSE file](LICENSE.md)).